thombashi/tcconfig/docs/pages/usage/tcset/basic_usage.rst

     # tcset eth0 --delay 0.5min

-You can also use the following units:
+You can also use the following time units:

 - m/min/mins/minute/minutes
 - s/sec/secs/second/seconds